sbvevo2025/smart-finance-assistant/README.md

 ## Sample Transactions

-The **Sample Transactions** for the Smart Finance Assistant can be found within this repository labelled under **"transactions.CSV"** and contains the following sample inputs below:
+The **Sample Transactions** for the Smart Finance Assistant can be found within this repository labelled under **"transactions.csv"** and contains the following sample inputs below:

 ```
 Date	Amount	Category	Description